 Financial Planning for Dentists

 Dentistry is an extremely rewarding career path.
 Financial planning for dentists is unique given that many who operate in the field are business owners, creating a responsibility for their own financial future, as well as, the livelihood of their staff, and the success of their practice.
 This dynamic compounds with issues of managing what are often times higher levels of debt, but provides opportunities to design and implement financial strategies with a higher degree of control.
-Working with a financial advisor who specializes in financial planning for dentists can assist in navigating these complex scenarios.
+Working with a financial advisor for dentists can assist in navigating these complex scenarios.

 Regardless of the chosen practice path, the income potential affords most dentists the ability to save at a significant rate, sometimes even creating scenarios for early retirement.
 With greater income one may experience additional tax challenges and often times asset protection concerns.
 At Finity Group, our financial advisors are highly trained in financial planning for dentists in all stages of their career.

 Our advisors believe planning can and should start early.
 Beginning the process while in training by starting to discuss personal and practice goals, and getting the framework for a plan put in place, can position one ahead of their peers.
 For many, student loans will present a challenge, and waiting until the exit interview to review balances and payment options will likely lead to a rushed repayment decision.
 Evaluating all repayment methods including loan forgiveness opportunities, conventional approaches, or private refinancing should all be considered and will certainly influence practice goals.

 While in training, every dentist develops a distinct skill set, one that deserves protection should anything upend their ability to practice dentistry.
 At Finity Group, we believe it is important to review and secure disability insurance coverage that is built and designed to protect one’s unique occupation.